mmig/mmir-tooling/doc/README.md

 For the generating API documentation of the MMIR framework using jsdoc.

-The contents of this repository/directory should be placed in the `/doc` subdirectory of your project, where you use the MMIR framework.
+The contents of this repository/directory should be placed in the `build/doc` subdirectory of your project, where you use the MMIR framework.
 The directory structure should look something like the following
 ```
     /                    the project root directory
-    doc/                 this directory/content
+    build/doc/           this directory/content
     www/                 the app/assests directory
     www/mmirf/           the MMIR framework directory
     ...
     mmir-build.setings
 ```

+If the directory structure is different, variable `dir.src.in` in `doc.properties` needs to updated accordingly.

 The ANT script creates doc either for jsdoc2 or jsdoc3 (or both)

-    PROJECT_PATH/doc/api_doc2		(for jsdoc2)
+    PROJECT_PATH/build/doc/api_doc2		(for jsdoc2)
-    PROJECT_PATH/doc/api_doc3		(for jsdoc3)
+    PROJECT_PATH/build/doc/api_doc3		(for jsdoc3)

 with targets `doc` (depends on settings), `jsdoc2`, or `jsdoc3`.